Captain Hook: Peter Pan in Scarlet

 Geraldine McCaughrean's authorized sequel to Peter Pan gives Peter a new nemesis, while bringing back the old favourite.

 Ravello, a circus man in a constantly ragged woollen coat, volunteers to become Peter's valet in the search for the treasure.
 Ravello provides a red coat (that formerly belonged to Hook) and a bad influence, influencing Peter increasingly to become more and more like Captain Hook.
-He sees himself not as a living person; he never sleeps and eats only eggs.
+He sees himself not as a living person; he never sleeps and eats only egg.
 He is revealed in the middle of the book to be the old James Hook, who escaped the crocodile when the animal's stomach contractions broke the vial of poison Hook kept with him at all times.
-The poison killed the crocodile, and Hook used his hook to claw his way out, but he was mutated by the stomach acid into an uglier man with a scarred visage—vastly different in appearance from the noble pirate.
+The poison killed the crocodile, and Hook used his hook to claw his way out, but he was disfigured by the stomach acid into an uglier man with a scarred visage—vastly different in appearance from the noble pirate.
 He then assumed a new identity of Ravello, owner of a travelling circus, complete with lions, tigers, and bears.

 A clue to Ravello's true identity is given when one of the Lost Boys asks Ravello his name: he thinks for a while as if trying to remember, and finally says the name his mother gave him was Crichton, but that names given by mothers don't mean anything.